codyjoyce/nunjucks-components/README.md

     {% componentend%}
 </div>
 ```
-_Note: You can use a variable instead of entering "component.html, useful for reusable components"_
+_Note: You can use a variable instead of entering "component.html", useful for reusable components_

 You can add tags or any other nunjucks markup inside your component
 ``` html